smohadjer/formwizard/README.md

 # Features (not implemented yet)
 - Support for IE11
-- Form navigation allows access to previously completed steps at any time

 # Dependencies
 No dependencies.
 The demo page uses PHP for server-side scripting, but you are free to use any server-side language.